 L-theanine and GABA

-Besides L-Theanine, you can also use L-Glutamine supplements to support GABA production- research found taking glutamine that significantly increased GABA concentrations by 30% and enhanced the response evoked by NMDA alone (70%) to 120% over baseline. (source)
+Besides L-Theanine, you can also use L-Glutamine supplements to support GABA production- research found that taking glutamine significantly increased GABA concentrations by 30% and enhanced the response evoked by NMDA alone (70%) to 120% over baseline. (source)

 Balancing GABA and Glutamate